-The Field Guide recommends three foot diameter by three inch depth of mulch or wood chips around trees, keeping it a few inches away from tree trunks.
+The Field Guide recommends adding three inch (1 cubic yard) depth of mulch or wood chips across the Commercial Curtain planting bed.
+Keep mulch or wood chips a few inches away from tree trunks.

 For more guidance on tree planting refer to the Tree Planting Detail.